 This year, we have expanded the geographic scope of the program to include Canada.
 Our 30-member cohort will be comprised of a diverse mix of U.S.- and Canada-based mid-career women leaders from a variety of global health sectors.

-*Covid Caveats: At this time, the program includes two in-person residences as well as once-a-month virtual touchpoints, but due to uncertainties caused by Covid-19, please note that the programming, including the in-person events, may need to be converted to an all-virtual format.
+*Covid Caveats: At this time, the program includes two in-person residences as well as once-a-month virtual touchpoints, but due to uncertainties caused by Covid-19, please note that the program may need to be converted to an all-virtual format.